MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-personnel-time.md

 ### Optimize operational tasks

-Optimizing workload operational tasks is a process of making job tasks quicker and more straightforward.
+Optimizing workload operational tasks is a process of making job tasks faster and more straightforward.
 The goal is to streamline activities to enhance efficiency and ensure the most effective use of resources.
 This streamlining ensures that tasks are completed with fewer errors, distractions, and delays.
 It conserves personnel time, which leads to faster decision-making, reduced troubleshooting durations, and overall improved efficiency and cost savings.
 To optimize operational tasks, consider the following strategies.

 #### Reduce the noise-to-signal ratio

 Distinguishing signal from noise is crucial to observability because it enables teams to focus on the most critical aspects of their systems and applications.
 Filtering out noise can help teams make informed decisions, troubleshoot problems, and optimize the workload faster.
-Identifying and addressing issues more efficiently and faster leads to a reduction in personnel costs.
+Identifying and addressing issues more efficiently and quickly leads to a reduction in personnel costs.

 To differentiate signal from noise, you need to define clear objectives and metrics.
 Identify the key performance indicators (KPIs) and metrics that are relevant to your workload.
 Establish thresholds or ranges for each metric to specify what's considered normal behavior and what should be flagged as an anomaly.
-Use monitoring tools to collect data and track the defined metrics in real-time and identify patterns that indicate potential issues or areas of improvement.
+Use monitoring tools to collect data and track the defined metrics in real time and identify patterns that indicate potential issues or areas of improvement.

 Prioritize actionable insights.
 Focus on insights that point to degradations in the workload and prioritize them for further investigation or action.
 Regularly review and update your monitoring strategy based on feedback.